gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Ordered-Collections-Of-Data.md

 **Searching** - O(log n)

-To find an element in an ordered array, we can use [binary search](https://www.geeksforgeeks.org/python-program-for-binary-search/) to find the index of the given element.
-Because binary search is an O(log n) operation, finding an element in an ordered array is an O(log n) operation.
+To find an element in an ordered array, we can also use binary search.
+Binary search is an O(log n) operation, therefore finding an element in an ordered array is also an O(log n) operation.

 **Serialization** - O(n)

-Serialization is a process of converting the data into a format that can be stored in a file, network, or database.
+Serialization is the process of converting the data into a format that can be stored in a file, network, or database.
 In languages like Python this is often done by converting the data into a string.
-You can do so using the `JSON.dumps()` function.
+You can do so using the [`JSON.dumps()`](https://www.geeksforgeeks.org/json-dumps-in-python/) function.
 This function iterates through the list and converts each element into a string.
 This is an O(n) operation.

-### What About a Linked List
+### Review: Using a Linked List for Ordered Data

-Likewise we could use a Linked List.
-We can also examine how well Linked Lists perform these operations.
+We could also use a linked list.
+Linked lists perform slightly differently for the following operations.

 **Insertion** - O(n)

-Maintaining a list in order requires Ada's application to:
+Maintaining a linked list in order requires our application to:

 1. **find** the location in the list to do the insertion - O(n)
-1. Adjusting links to insert the new node - O(1)
+2. Adjust the `next` pointers of the surrounding nodes to insert the new node - O(1)

-While adjusting the links to insert a new node in a Linked List is O(1), finding the place to do the insertion would be O(n).
-So while the process of inserting a new node between two existing nodes in a linked list very fast, finding the location to insert into is not resulting in an overall O(n) operation.
+While adjusting the surrounding links to insert a new node in a linked list is O(1), finding the location to do the insertion is O(n).
+So while the process of inserting a new node between two existing nodes in a linked list is very fast, finding the location to insert into is not, resulting in an overall O(n) operation.

 **Deletion** - O(n)

-Again to delete a specific node from a linked list requires us to first **find** it.
+Again deleting a specific node from a linked list requires us to first **find** the node.
 To find the node we must traverse the list until we find the node prior to the node we want to delete.
 This is an O(n) operation.

 **Searching** - O(n)